jupyterlite/jupyterlite/docs/quickstart/deploy.md

 If you first want to get familiar with the interface, check out the [User Guide](./using.md).
 ```

-JupyterLite can easily be deployed on [GitHub Pages], using the `jupyterlite` CLI to add
+JupyterLite can easily be deployed on [GitHub Pages], using the `jupyter-lite` CLI to
-content and extensions.
+add content and extensions.

 ```{note}
 Deploying to GitHub Pages requires a Github account.